oshwa/2025.oshwa.org/src/workshops/060-shortwave-collective.md

 ---

-"Build an Open Wave-Receiver with Shortwave Collective
+Build an Open Wave-Receiver with Shortwave Collective

 Come and make a radio receiver with us!
 Open Wave-Receivers are self-powered radio receivers built from commonly available components that allow us to hear what’s happening in the invisible electromagnetic world around us.